damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 5\.
 The compensation agreed upon in the {Employment OR Contractor} Agreement sufficiently compensates the Contributor and amounts to a 'fair price' for the transfer of any intellectual property rights.

 6\.
-Unilateral amendment, choice of law and final provisions

-   1. Any addition to and/or variance from this contract shall only be valid if set out in writing, dated and signed by both parties.
+Unilateral amendment, choice of law and final provisions &nbsp;&nbsp;&nbsp;a.
+Any addition to and/or variance from this contract shall only be valid if set out in writing, dated and signed by both parties.
-   1. The provisions of this contract and any annexes hereto shall be deemed to constitute one entire agreement.
+&nbsp;&nbsp;&nbsp;b.
+The provisions of this contract and any annexes hereto shall be deemed to constitute one entire agreement.
 No rights may be asserted on the basis of this contract until the GitLab has received a copy of this contract, and any annexes, signed by the Contributor.
-   1. The interpretation construction and effect of this Agreement shall be construed in all respects in accordance with Dutch Law and the parties hereby submit to the exclusive jurisdiction of the Dutch courts.
+&nbsp;&nbsp;&nbsp;c.
+The interpretation construction and effect of this Agreement shall be construed in all respects in accordance with Dutch Law and the parties hereby submit to the exclusive jurisdiction of the Dutch courts.

 **Thus agreed upon:**